pulumi/pulumi-terraform-bridge/README.md

 tfgen, the command that generates Pulumi schema/code for a bridged provider supports the following environment variables:

-`PULUMI_MISSING_MAPPING_ERROR`: If truthy, fail if a data source/resource in the TF provider is not mapped to the Pulumi provider.
+* `PULUMI_MISSING_MAPPING_ERROR`: If truthy, fail if a data source or resource in the TF provider is not mapped to the Pulumi provider.
-`PULUMI_MISSING_DOCS_ERROR`: If truthy, fail if docs cannot be found for a data source/resource.
+* `PULUMI_MISSING_DOCS_ERROR`: If truthy, fail if docs cannot be found for a data source or resource.
-`PULUMI_EXTRA_MAPPING_ERROR`: If truthy, fail if a mapped resource does not exist in the TF provider.
+* `PULUMI_EXTRA_MAPPING_ERROR`: If truthy, fail if a mapped data source or resource does not exist in the TF provider.